ComputeCanada/magic_castle/README.md

 ### CloudFlare API Token

-If you prefer using an API token instead of the global API key, you will need to configure a token with the following four permissions:
+If you prefer using an API token instead of the global API key, you will need to configure a token with the following four permissions with [CloudFlare API Token interface](https://dash.cloudflare.com/profile/api-tokens).

 | Section | Subsection | Permission|
 | ------------- |-------------:| -----:|